lhzcode/es10-cn/functions-classes.md

 1. 执行 ?
 BindingClassDeclarationEvaluation of this ClassDeclaration.
 2. 返回 NormalCompletion(empty).

-> 注 ClassDeclaration : class ClassTail only occurs as part of an ExportDeclaration and is never directly evaluated.
+> 注 ClassDeclaration : class ClassTail only occurs as part of an ExportDeclaration and 是 never directly evaluated.

 ```
 ClassExpression : class BindingIdentifier ClassTail
 ```

-1. 若 BindingIdentifieropt is not present, 令 className 为 undefined.
+1. 若 BindingIdentifieropt 不是 present, 令 className 为 undefined.
 2. 否则, 令 className 为 BindingIdentifier 的 StringValue
 3. 令 value 为 the result of ClassDefinitionEvaluation of ClassTail with arguments className and className.
 4. ReturnIfAbrupt(value).